ioanniskousis/Opinions-1/README.md

   <p align="center">
     This project is part of the Microverse curriculum in Ruby On Rails course!
     <br />
-    <a href="https://github.com/ericmbouwe/Stay-in-touch"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/ioanniskousis/Opinions"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://blooming-meadow-82208.herokuapp.com">View Demo</a>
-    <a href="https://github.com/ericmbouwe/Stay-in-touch/issues">Report Bug</a>
+    <a href="https://github.com/ioanniskousis/Opinions/issues">Report Bug</a>
-    <a href="https://github.com/ericmbouwe/Stay-in-touch/issues">Request Feature</a>
+    <a href="https://github.com/ioanniskousis/Opinions/issues">Request Feature</a>
   </p>
 </p>

-Stay in touch allows users to create posts and invite other users for friendship.
-Invited user can accept or reject invitations.
-Logged in users can see and comment posts created by their selves or by their friends.
+Opinions is based on a redesign of Twitter.
+Is an application to share opinions about books, politics, health - anything that you can share opinions about with people who follow you.

 <hr />